Marcumc165/Case-Studies/Cyclistic.md

 * member_casual

 **ROCCC**
-ROCCC is an acronym that is used to help determine weither a dataset is biased.
+ROCCC is an acronym that is used to help determine whether a dataset is biased.
 It stands for

 R- Reliable
 O- Original